hhucn/dabasco/README.md

 ## Dung AF Interface

+The [argumentation framework](https://doi.org/10.1016/0004-3702(94)00041-X) (AF) interface creates AF instances in [ASPARTIX](https://www.dbai.tuwien.ac.at/proj/argumentation/systempage/dung.html#input_format) syntax based on a translation by [Wyner et al. (2015)](http://www.doi.org/10.1080/19462166.2014.1002535).

-To get a Dung-style argumentation framework (AF) representation of a discussion, use:
+To get an AF representation of the D-BAS discussion with ID <discussion_id>, use:

     http://localhost:5101/evaluate/dungify/dis/<discussion_id>

-The AF is provided in ASPARTIX format.

-You can configure dabasco to use a single D-BAS user opinion as a source for assertions by adding corresponding path elements:
+You can configure dabasco to use a single D-BAS user opinion, identified by that user's ID <user_id>, as a source for assertions by adding corresponding route elements:

     http://localhost:5101/evaluate/dungify/dis/<discussion_id>/user/<user_id>